-Our team of experienced therapists has over 140 years of combined treatment experience to ensure you are in capable hands.
+Our team of experienced therapists has over 150 years of combined treatment experience to ensure you are in capable hands!

 The experienced team at The Grange Physical Therapy and Sports Injury Clinic commonly treat neck and back pain, sports and accident-related injuries, chronic muscle triggers, hand injuries, and concussions.

 Janice Bealer, MScPT

 Janice has been a physical therapist serving the west end of Edmonton since 2006.
 She graduated from the University of Alberta in the first Master’s of Science in Physical Therapy program.
-She has a keen interest in identifying movement disorders and correcting movements with IMS/dry needling.
+Janice has a keen interest in identifying movement disorders and correcting movements with IMS/dry needling.
 She is also certified in spinal manipulation and is able to order diagnostic imaging.
 Although petite, don’t underestimate her strength!
 Janice regularly works out, runs, and has partaken in a wide range of activities such as skiing, golfing, pickle ball, ball hockey, soccer, and has her brown belt in karate!

 Dana Galenzoski, MScPT

 Dana graduated from the University of Alberta in 2017 with a Master’s of Science in Physical Therapy.
 She has experience working with many populations in the health and fitness setting, such as a junior football team, managing a fitness facility, and working with children with physical and mental disabilities.
 Dana grew up playing competitive volleyball and likes to stay active by playing recreational sports, doing hot yoga and boxing, and by getting outside.
 Her love for physical activity, background in kinesiology and sport, and the desire to help people guided her towards a career in physical therapy.
 Dana uses an approach that allows patients to be involved and understand every step of assessment and treatment.
 She likes to apply a combination of hands on manual stretching, soft tissue work and joint mobilizations, trigger point needling, therapeutic exercise, and patient education.
-She has also recently been certified in treating and managing concussions and works with local hockey teams assessing and treating these symptoms.
+She is also certified in treating and managing concussions and works with local hockey teams assessing and treating these symptoms.

 Gail Hamilton, DPT